Best Campaign Management Tools for D&D and TTRPGs in 2026

 Introduction

 Game Masters need a place to store NPCs, plot threads, locations, and session notes — and to find them again when the table is live.
-The right campaign management tool depends on whether you care most about worldbuilding, linked notes, session-to-canon pipeline, or simple shared docs.
-This guide compares five popular options and explains the strengths of each so you can choose what fits your table.
+The right campaign management tool in 2026 depends on whether you want continuity automated (audio → transcript → canon → recap) or whether you're happy maintaining everything by hand.
+This guide compares the best options for D&D and other TTRPGs and explains the strengths of each so you can choose what fits your table.

 At a glance: how they compare